alphagov/paas-developer-docs/docs/getting_started/quick_setup_guide.md

     cf version 6.18.1+a1103f0-2016-05-24
     ```

-    *Note:* depending on your network configuration you might need to [set an ```HTTP_PROXY``` environment variable](https://docs.cloudfoundry.org/cf-cli/http-proxy.html) for the CLI to connect.
+    *Note:* depending on your network configuration you might need to [set an ```HTTP_PROXY``` environment variable](https://docs.cloudfoundry.org/cf-cli/http-proxy.html) [external link] for the CLI to connect.
 Contact your network administrators to work out the correct settings for your configuration.

 3. Log in by running: